 The team, primarily composed from Harvard University, works between Geneva, Switzerland and Harvard’s Innovation Labs.

 We are passionate about ensuring the highest level of care for our clients.
 When it comes to protecting your most valuable assets, we are always guided by our three core values of Privacy, Quality, and Security.
 We don’t compromise - neither should you.

-Khaled Kteily is the Founder and Chief Executive Officer of Legacy.
+Khaled Kteily is the Founder & CEO of Legacy.

 Khaled is a member of the American Society for Reproductive Medicine and the Canadian Fertility & Andrology Society.

 Daniel Madero is the Head of Clinical Partnerships at Legacy.

 Daniel has extensive experience in the fertility space, including five years running Colombia’s largest fertility clinic that was sold to Spain’s largest private equity-backed reproductive health group.
 Daniel has also founded his own company focused on personalized medicine and high-quality genetic testing and evidence-based treatment.
 He has also years of experience working at companies based out of Harvard & MIT.

 Kaleem Hawa is the Head of Public Policy at Legacy.